 Scope 1, 2 and 3 emissions explained simply

-Scope 1, 2, and 3 are how businesses categorise their emissions under the GHG Protocol — the global standard for corporate carbon accounting.
-Understanding the difference is the starting point for any serious net zero or ESG reporting effort.
+Scope 1, 2, and 3 are how businesses categorise their emissions under the Greenhouse Gas (GHG) Protocol, the global standard for corporate carbon accounting.
+Understanding the difference is the starting point for any serious net zero or ESG (environmental, social and governance) reporting effort.

 Scope 1: direct emissions